 While OT recovers a transformation between two domains that induces the lowest cost, it does not consider the structure within the domains.
-Pre-assuming a type of the transformation and then estimating its parameters is one of the popular approaches to solving domain alignment-related problems, for example in~\cite{fernando2013unsupervised,gopalan2011domain,courty2017optimal}.
+Pre-assuming a type of the transformation and then estimating its parameters is one of the popular approaches to solving domain alignment-related problems, for example in~\cite{gopalan2011domain,courty2017optimal}.
 In this way, the structure of the domain can be preserved to some extent.
-Let us follow this trend and assume that two domains can be matched by an affine transformation with modifications, that is, any transformation between domains is a combination of an affine and a small non-affine transformations.
-This leads to our following strategy that we on the one hand regularize the mean to be roughly an affine transformation in order to preserve the structure of the domain during the mapping but on the other hand also allow OT to adjust the mapping so that it can recover non-affine transformations.
+Let us follow this trend and assume that two domains can be matched by a geometric transformation with modifications, that is, any transformation between domains is a combination of a parametric geometric transformation and an arbitrary transformation.
+This leads to our following strategy that we, on the one hand, regularize the mean to be roughly a geometric transformation in order to preserve the structure of the source domain during the mapping but on the other hand also allow OT to adjust the mapping so that it can recover irregular transformations.